 \subsubsection{Electromagnetic calorimeter}

 The basic design of ECAL in \textsc{Phase-I} is identical with \cref{sec:ecal} but with some modules around the beam window removed.
-Instead of the 0.511 MeV regime in \text{Phase-II}, the signal concerned by \textsc{Phase-I} is the 53 MeV photon produced by $\mmu\to\gamma\gamma$ which gives a challenge to the current ECAL design.
-Currently, the BGO crystal ($\sim 11X_0$) is employed in \textsc{Phase-I} simulation studies to avoid energy leakage which will lead to losses of energy resolution.
-The fast emission time of BGO allows for further pile-up rejection methods.
+Instead of the 0.511~MeV regime in MACE, the signal concerned by MACE \textsc{Phase-I} is up to $\sim50$~MeV which gives a challenge to the current ECAL design.
+Both BGO and LYSO crystals are under consideration due to their relatively high density and light yield.
+Currently, LYSO crystals ($\sim 12X_0$) are employed in \textsc{Phase-I} simulation studies to achieve better energy resolution and a more compact design.
+The fast emission time of LYSO also makes it capable to reject backgrounds and pileup events.